top of page

 couple holding hands

-Psychological ED is exactly what it sounds like, it’s a form of ED that happen due to something in your head/brain.
-It has nothing to do with your physical (Although some men can experience both).
+Psychological performance issues is exactly what it sounds like, it’s due to something going on in your head/brain.
+It has nothing to do with your physical body (Although some men can experience both).

-To get a better understanding of what happens after a breakup and you're just not quite getting up or occasionally you’re unable to get hard, we need to have a good understanding of what exactly causes this type of ED.
-Not only that, but also take a look at what you’re experiencing as a human during a breakup (it's okay to emote!).
+To get a better understanding of what happens after a breakup and you're just not quite getting up or occasionally you’re unable to get hard, we need to have a good understanding of what exactly causes this to happen.
+Not only that but also take a look at what you’re experiencing as a human during a breakup (it's okay to be emotional!).

 General Stress

-Research continues to show a close link between stress levels and erectile dysfunction.
+Research continues to show a close link between stress levels and sexual performance.

 Most of us already have enough stress going on in our lives, whether it's from work, family, personal finances, or anything else.

-These are things that can prevent us from getting in the mood with our partners, or make the erection process delayed because we're not focusing on getting hard.
-We're too consumed with our day to day stress.
+These are things that can prevent us from getting in the mood with our partners, or make the getting it hard delayed because we're not focusing on getting hard.
+We're too consumed with our day-to-day stress.

 Now, if you add a "breakup" to your general stress, then it's only going to make your erection process even more delayed as you're now going to be, too stressed out, emotionally.